gyuhyun-lee/curve_renderer/README.md

 # curve_renderer
-Project that I did for the class called 'Surfaces and Curves'.

-# Goal
-The goal of this project is to make a simple renderer that draws various types of curves(NLI, Bernstein ... ) without any bloatware.
+A simple renderer that draws various types of curves without using a bunch of libraries.

 Currently, this project uses :
 - win32 API